andrew2sky/quest-rearc/README.md

 12. Use AWS X-Ray for distributed tracing to better understand and debug the application.
 13. Implement proper health checks for the ECS tasks.
 14. Set up automated testing for both the infrastructure and the application.
+15. The naming convention of files should be proper, don't use the "000.js" or directory name like "001" etc.

 These improvements would make the solution more robust, secure, and production-ready.